teidenzero/recipe_flow/README.md

 # Recipe Flow

+A node-based recipe builder that allows you to crea6.
+Use the toolbar buttons to validate, simulate, import/export, and run tests
+7. Toggle macro visibility using the "Macros: Show/Hide" button in the toolbar
+8. For ingredient nodes, use the Nutrition Lookup card to fetch macro data from Open Food Facts (optional)

-A node-based recipe builder that allows you to create, visualize, and validate cooking recipes using a visual flow editor.
+## Nutrition Lookupvisualize, and validate cooking recipes using a visual flow editor.
 Built with React, React Flow, and Tailwind CSS.

 # Join our Discord Server